electric-sql/electric/docs/examples/_notes/running.md

 `yarn backend:start` uses Docker Compose to start a connected Postgres and Electric.
 To run the Electric sync service on top of an *existing* Postgres instead, make sure that:

 - your Postgres is up and running and configured with `wal_level = 'logical'`
-- you don't already have a publication called `postgres_1`
+- you don't already have a publication called `electric_publication`
 - you have a database user with [adequate permissions](../../usage/installation/postgres.md#permissions) -- the simplest being `SUPERUSER`

 ### Running the sync service